SymbyTech/teensy-dual-motor-control-system/TESTING_GUIDE.md

 **Test 2: Boosted Spin Left**
 ```
 Command: z
-# Observe: Motors quickly jump to 1500 steps/sec, then settle to 1000
+# Observe: Motors quickly jump to 3000 steps/sec, then settle to 2000
 # You should see/hear the initial speed burst for 0.4 seconds
+# With 8x microstepping, this is incredibly smooth!
 # Wait 2 seconds
 Command: w
 ```